zeitgeistpm/zeitgeist/zrml/court/README.md

 ## Overview

 Court is a market dispute resolution mechanism.
 It allows jurors to make decisions.
 If a juror does not vote with the plurality of the other jurors, the juror will be punished, while those who did vote with the plurality will be rewarded.

 ## Terminology

 - **Aggregation Period:** The period in which the actively participating jurors need to reveal their vote secrets.
+- **Appeal Period:** The period in which the jurors can appeal the decision of the last court round.
+- **Court:** The court is a dispute resolution mechanism to find the resolution outcome of a market.
+- **Delegator:** A delegator is a court participant who delegates their voting power to an actively participating juror.
+- **Juror:** A juror is a court participant who votes inside court cases.
+- **Reveal Period / Aggregation Period:** The period in which the actively participating jurors need to reveal their vote secrets.

 ## Interface